dsngroup/service-proxy/README.md

 * `index.js`: entry point of node http server and db related tooling.
 * `inventory.js`: model of inventory, a.k.a service-related metadata.
 * `inventory-store.js`: adapt with sqlite for storing inventory data.
+* `service.js`: abstraction of a service.
+* `service-store.js`: in-memory store for enabled services.